Table of contents

 Core competencies: Creativity | Attention to Detail | Adaptability | Time Management | Communication

-Before we start to wind down, let’s address an important issue: which resume format is best for highlighting core competencies?
+Before we conclude, let’s address an important issue: which resume format is best for highlighting core competencies?

 The most traditional resume format — the chronological resume — tends to put a professional summary in the most prominent position.
 For highlighting core competencies, we’d recommend using a skills-oriented format like combination or functional instead.